Christchurch mosque shootings: Brenton Tarrant's shock guilty plea to murders

 After Tarrant questioned one of the murder victim's names and it was clarified by the judge, he replied: "Oh OK, yes guilty."

 Tarrant listened intently while the names were read out.
-He betrayed no emotion.
+He showed no emotion.

 The 40 attempted murder charges, which again included the reading aloud of all of the victims, were also put to Tarrant.
 When he was asked his plea, he said: "Guilty."